There has been no change in Congolese employment law in the last 12 months.

 Workers and employers have the right to form unions whose sole purpose is the analysis, defence and development of their professional interests and the social, economic and moral progress of their members.
 The representation of workers in undertakings is ensured by an elected trade union delegation.

-Every worker or employer, without distinction of any kind, has the right to join or to leave a professional organisation of his choice.
+Every worker or employer, without distinction of any kind, has the right to join or to leave a professional organisation of their choice.

 Workers enjoy an appropriate protection against all acts of discrimination tending to prejudice their freedom of association.
 In this respect, it is prohibited for any employer to subject an employment relationship to an affiliation or non-affiliation to any professional organisation and to dismiss a worker or otherwise cause him harm because of his affiliation to a professional organisation and/or participation in trade union activities.